akissinger/dodo/README.md

 All of the settings of the form `..._command` are given as a list consisting of the command and its arguments.
 Additional arguments, such as the relevant folder or file are appended to this list.

 The settings above replace the default text editor (`xterm -e vim`) with [neovim](https://neovim.io/) run inside a new [kitty](https://sw.kovidgoyal.net/kitty/) terminal.
 I am also using Michael Herrmann's excellent dual-pane file manager [fman](https://fman.io/) instead of the default (`nautilus`).
 With these settings, showing attachments will open `fman` with a fixed directory in the left pane (`/home/user/Documents`) and a directory containing the attachments on the right.
-A similar effect can be obtained with [ranger](https://github.com/ranger/ranger) using:
+A similar effect can be obtained with the command-line file browser [ranger](https://github.com/ranger/ranger) as follows:

     dodo.settings.file_browser_command = ['kitty', 'ranger', '--cmd', 'set viewmode multipane', '/home/user/Documents']

-A theme is simply a dictionary mapping color names to HTML color codes.
+A theme is just a dictionary mapping color names to HTML color codes.
 Currently, the themes implemented in [themes.py](https://github.com/akissinger/dodo/blob/master/dodo/themes.py) are `nord`, `solarized_light` and `solarized_dark`.
 If you want more, feel free to roll your own, or (better) send me a pull request!

+While Javascript is disabled in the HTML email viewer, you may want to set up a custom HTML sanitizer function as follows:

+    dodo.util.html2html = dodo.util.clean_html2html

+The above function passes the HTML through the `Cleaner` object of the [lxml](https://lxml.de/) library.
+Note this still allows some dodgy stuff, such as calling home via embedded `img` tags.
+Fully safe and private HTML email from untrusted sources should be considered a work-in-progress.

 # Setting up the prerequisites